-The Honda Monkey has a more classic retro look to it, whereas the Grom will provide you with a more sports bike feel.
-The Honda Grom is also available in four color options, including Cherry Red, Blue Raspberry, Halloween Orange, and Incredible Green.
+The Honda Monkey has a more classic retro look, whereas the Grom will provide you with a more sports bike feel.
+The Honda Grom is also available in four color options: Cherry Red, Blue Raspberry, Halloween Orange, and Incredible Green.
 Meanwhile, the Monkey comes in Pearl Nebula Red and Pearl Glittering Blue.

 Winner: Honda Grom

 The Honda Grom comes at three different price points, all of which are less than the price of the Honda Monkey, which is set at $4,200 with a standard ABS.

 While the features are almost identical, the higher price of the Monkey can be attributed to its iconic status, given its history going back to the 1960s.
 In contrast, the Grom was only introduced in 2014.